 - 5.3.1 Cylinder bore diameter must be 80mm (+/- 0.1mm). - 5.3.2 The crankshaft centre line must lie on the car centre line and 90mm (+/-0.5mm) above the reference plane.
 The power unit may only transmit torque to the gearbox by means of a single output shaft that must be co-axial with the crankshaft.
-The output shaft must rotate clockwise when viewed from the front of the car. - 5.3.3 Valve stem diameter must not be less than 4.95mm. - 5.3.4 All elements of the power unit specified in the relevant column of the table in Appendix 2 of these regulations must be installed in the union of the volumes that exist between two vertical planes normal to the car centre line separated by 700mm and in a box 150mm long, 250mm wide and 800mm high which lies symmetrically about the car centre line immediately ahead of the front vertical plane. - 5.3.5 Power unit mountings may only comprise six M12 studs for connection to the survival cell and six M12 studs for connection to the transmission.
+The output shaft must rotate clockwise when viewed from the front of the car. - 5.3.3 Valve stem diameter must not be less than 4.95mm. - 5.3.4 The crankshaft main bearing journal diameter (measured on the crankshaft) must not be less than 43.95 mm. - 5.3.5 The crankshaft crank pin bearing journal diameter (measured on the crankshaft) must not be less than 37.95mm. - 5.3.6 No cylinder of the engine may have a geometric compression ratio higher than 18.0. - 5.3.7 All elements of the power unit specified in the relevant column of the table in Appendix 2 of these regulations must be installed in the union of the volumes that exist between two vertical planes normal to the car centre line separated by 700mm and in a box 150mm long, 250mm wide and 800mm high which lies symmetrically about the car centre line immediately ahead of the front vertical plane. - 5.3.8 Power unit mountings may only comprise six M12 studs for connection to the survival cell and six M12 studs for connection to the transmission.
 All studs must be used and may be fitted on the survival cell, power unit or transmission.
 The installed end of the studs must be M12 and the free end may be a different diameter.

-The mounting faces of the studs for connection to the survival cell must lie on the forward of the two planes described in Article 5.3.4 and be located at Y215/Z15(2), Y340/Z260(2) and Y175/Z420(2).
+The mounting faces of the studs for connection to the survival cell must lie on the forward of the two planes described in Article 5.3.7 and be located at Y215/Z15(2), Y340/Z260(2) and Y175/Z420(2).